eegd/login-authentication/api/README.md

 # API
-There are two part of this api, Create account and Verify account and password.
+There are two router of this api, Create user and Login for accessed token.

-## Create account
+## Create user

 1. Use post method with a JSON payload containing the following fields: